When should you create a landing page as part of your acquisition strategy?

 A landing page is designed to focus the visitor's attention on a single goal: turning a click into a conversion.
 Unlike your general website, it removes distractions and highlights a specific message, with forms strategically placed above the fold.

 In digital marketing, landing pages are particularly effective in targeted campaigns.
 During an AdWords or Google AdWords campaign, they increase keyword relevance and consistency with the ad, thereby improving the Quality Score and reducing the cost per lead.
 They also fit perfectly into a B2B funnel, guiding the user step by step to the final action.
-To help you understand why integrating a landing page into your acquisition strategy is important, we have found this video for you:
+To help you understand why integrating a landing page into your acquisition strategy is important, we found this video for you:

 Key moments for creating a landing page